AustinScola/pytest-motor/README.md

 ## How it works

-1. Every pytest session you start, `pytest-motor` checks if you have mongod binary at pytest rootpath/.mongod.
+1. Every pytest session you start, `pytest-motor` checks if you have the mongod binary at pytest rootpath/.mongod.

 2. If you don't have one, plugin will download and unpack the binary automatically.
 This, of course, will slow down the first launch, but subsequent runs will be significantly faster.

-3. Every function you run will have separate database connection.
+3. Every function you run will have a separate database connection.
 MongoDB itself remains clean.

 ## Limitations